St Edward's Crown: 20th and 21st centuries

 Edward VII intended to revive the tradition of being crowned with St Edward's Crown in 1902, but on coronation day he was still recovering from an operation for appendicitis, and instead he wore the lighter Imperial State Crown.

 Jewels were hired for use in the crown and removed after the coronation until 1911, when it was permanently set with 444 precious and semi-precious stones.
 Imitation pearls on the arches and base were replaced with gold beads which at the time were platinum-plated.
 Its band was also made smaller to fit George V, the first monarch to be crowned with St Edward's Crown in over 200 years, reducing the crown's overall weight from 82 ozt to 71 ozt.
 It was used to crown his successor George VI in 1937, and Queen Elizabeth II in 1953.

 On 4 June 2013, St Edward's Crown was displayed on the high altar in Westminster Abbey at a service marking the 60th anniversary of Elizabeth II's coronation, the first time it had left the Tower of London since 1953.
 In December 2022, the crown was removed from the Tower of London to be resized ahead of its use in the coronation of Charles III on 6 May 2023.
-Its circumference was enlarged by sawing the base into four pieces and welding 7mm-wide strips of gold into the gaps.
+Its circumference was enlarged by sawing the base into four pieces and welding 7 mm-wide strips of gold into the gaps.
 Eight new gold beads were then added to the rim.